astroport-fi/astroport-core/contracts/pair_stable/README.md

 ### `receive`

-Withdraws liquidity or assets that were swapped to.
+Withdraws liquidity or assets that were swapped to (ask assets from a swap operation).

 ```json
 {